 - 126 small trees including six dead.

-No scar trees or other vegetation of cultural significance will be affected.
+No scar trees or other vegetation of cultural significance were affected.

 Approval from the Australian Government under the Environment Protection and Biodiversity Conservation Act requires us to publish environmental management plans for the project.